shiny/adonis-resque/README.md

 node ace add adonis-resque
 ```
 > [!IMPORTANT]
-> `adonis-redis` is required for resque redis connection.
+> `@adonisjs/redis` is required for resque redis connection.
 >
 ## Folders

-Jobs default place in folder `app/jobs`.
+Jobs are placed in folder `app/jobs` by default.
-You can import the job by sub-path.
+You can import job through sub-path.
 ```typescript
 import Example from '#jobs/example'
 ```